 For a list of financial services organisations in the UK that currently offer gambling blocks on debit cards see: www.gamcare.org.uk/block-gambling-transactions

-Manage your ads on Social Media
+Manage your ads on social media

 Social media platforms can show ads tailored to your browsing history – these are called personalised ads.

 You can control your ad preferences to manage what you see.
-If you want to stop seeing ads from Entain brands and other third parties linked to your browsing history, you can tailor your ad settings on these social media sites.
+If you want to stop seeing ads from Entain brands and other third-parties linked to your browsing history, you can tailor your ad settings on these social media sites.

-This is explained on this link: www.begambleaware.org/safer-gambling/social-media/.
+This is explained in this link: www.begambleaware.org/safer-gambling/social-media/.

 The Tote Betting Operating Rules are displayed on posters at the stadium entrance, in the vicinity of the various betting counters and on the racecards, with the rules in respect of the on-course bookmakers displayed at the end of the respective pitches.